srgk26/EasyPlotting.jl/README.md

 ## Credits:

 Credits to the developers of the Julia language and libraries.
-Special thanks to `@Dustin T Irwin`@https://github.com/dustyirwin for his script on Stackoverflow: https://stackoverflow.com/questions/52845964/how-to-use-handlew-flag-with-julia-webio-blink, which helped greatly for the main structure of my code.
+Special thanks to [Dustin T Irwin](https://github.com/dustyirwin) for his script on [Stackoverflow](https://stackoverflow.com/questions/52845964/how-to-use-handlew-flag-with-julia-webio-blink), which helped greatly for the main structure of my code.